IBM/tekton-lint/README.md

 ✖ 4 problems (3 errors, 1 warning)
 ```

-Within the representation of the rule name here `my_rules#no-tasks-called-task`; if you want to turn off this rule, then you can adjust the list of rules in the `.tektonrc.yaml` as for another rule
+Within the representation of the rule name here `my_rules#no-tasks-called-task`; if you want to turn off this rule, then you can adjust the list of rules in the `.tektonrc.yaml` as for another rule; Note that `#` in the name.

 ```
 rules:
   ...
   my_rules#no-tasks-called-task: off
 ```

 ## Issues?